clibequilibrium/clibequilibrium.github.io/_posts/2022-11-03-private-cloud.md

 ### Terraform & Ansible

 With Terraform & Ansible I am able to automate my provisioning and deployment.
-By provisioning I mean everything from A to Z , from setting up VM resources, OS installation with cloud init, and Kubernetes installation with joining to an existing Kubernetes cluster.
+By provisioning I mean everything from A to Z , from setting up VM resources, OS installation with *cloudinit*, and Kubernetes installation with joining to an existing Kubernetes cluster.

 Terraform allows me to locally provision my VMs but also provision Amazon or Google VMs if I decide to go to a public cloud.
 Ansible playbook is another useful automation tool that allows me to simply connect to my VMs via SSH and deploy Kubernetes on them.
 I strongly recommend check out [Techno Tim](https://github.com/techno-tim/k3s-ansible) repository and [this article](https://medium.com/@ssnetanel/build-a-kubernetes-cluster-using-k3s-on-proxmox-via-ansible-and-terraform-c97c7974d4a5)